gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0054]{SyRS-0052} The software shall provide tools for recording the review meetings.
 - [SyRS-0080]{SyRS-0054} The review meeting record shall be linked to the to-be-reviewed commit.
 - [SyRS-0058]{SyRS-0048,SyRS-0054} The software shall support a hybrid approach that the traditional review meeting after online reviewing for the controversial discussions.
-- [SyRS-0059]{StRS-0045} The system shall record the authorized user approval event at the end of every reviewing process, include the information of:
+- [SyRS-0059]{StRS-0045,SyRS-0077,SyRS-0088} The system shall record the authorized user approval event at the end of every reviewing process, include the information of:
-    - A list of reviewers, with each one has cleared issues (and hold the liability of the correctness of) which part.
+    - A list of reviewers assigned by the authorized user, with each one has cleared issues (and hold the liability of the correctness of) which part.
+    - A list of volunteering reviewers.
     - Approval signature of a pertinent manager.
 - [SyRS-0064]{} Each document under certain commit of the revision control system, shall be in one of the following status:
     - Draft.